Roxijn/Wrappers/README.md

-# GLFW

-This is a wrapper around [GLFW](https://www.glfw.org/).
+This is a wrapper around [GLFW](https://www.glfw.org/) for .Net.
 Everything is wrapped in as pure a manner as possible to the original Glfw, while still allowing consumers to avoid handling marshalling themselves.
 Therefore code written using the library should look resonably similar to native code.

 ## Usage